 The respiratory system

-The function of the nose is very important as it is lined with the blood capillaries to warm the air before entering the lungs , so , we should breathe through the nose not through the mouth .
+The function of the nose is very important as it is lined with the blood capillaries to warm the air before entering the lungs, so, we should breathe through the nose and not through the mouth.

-The trachea is very important in the respiratory system as it is a cartilaginous tube that is existed in the thoracic cavity , You should know that there are the larynx and the epiglottis at the top of the trachea, The larynx (the voice box) is very important in our respiratory system as it contains the two vocal cords which vibrate to produce the sound.
+The trachea is very important in the respiratory system as it is a cartilaginous tube that is existed in the thoracic cavity, you should know that there are the larynx and the epiglottis at the top of the trachea, The larynx (the voice box) is very important in our respiratory system as it contains the two vocal cords which vibrate to produce the sound.

 The two lungs

-The lungs are very important in the respiratory system , Each lung contains bronchus which is divided into bronchioles , The bronchioles end in tiny air sacs called the alveoli that are surrounded by networks of blood capillaries .
+The lungs are very important in the respiratory system, Each lung contains a bronchus which is divided into bronchioles, The bronchioles end in tiny air sacs called the alveoli that are surrounded by networks of blood capillaries.